- Programs and Services

 Yes.
 Families with multiple children can apply.
 To do this each child needs to be listed separately on the application.
 Families will need to indicate the specific needs for each individual child as different programs and age groupings affect daily child care rates.

-10. Does the MNO Child Care Subsidy Pilot Program cover the cost of camps and extracurricular activities?
+11. Does the Program cover the cost of camps and extracurricular activities?

-Yes.
-There is a separate application for this.
-Families who need to have their children’s extracurricular activities reimbursed by the MNO need to complete the Extra-Curricular Reimbursement form.
+It depends.
+Parents or guardians who would like to have their children’s extracurricular activities reimbursed by the MNO are encouraged to complete the Extra-Curricular Reimbursement Form.
 Please email firstname.lastname@example.org for more information.

 The amount will vary depending on each family’s unique circumstances.
-Subsidy amounts are subject to the number of applications received and the availability of funding.
+Subsidy amounts are subject to the number or volume of applications received and the amount of funding available.